 Passion for art and revolution

-The aforementioned female painters were a rarity in a world that left little room for women to develop their talents.
-They were not supposed to have had the careers they had but were expected to stay at home to care for their husbands and children.
+These female painters were a rarity in a world that left little room for women to develop their talents.
+They were not supposed to have had the careers they carved out for themselves.

-The vast majority of these female painters have long disappeared from our history books, but thanks to historical research, they are increasingly being “rediscovered” today.
+The vast majority of these female painters have long disappeared from our history books, but thanks to feminist historical research, they are increasingly being ‘rediscovered’ today.
 The growing attention provides for new exhibitions that demonstrate the importance of these women for painting.

-Which female Dutch painter is your favorite and what do you like most about them and their work?
-Have you ever seen their work in a museum and if you have, which one did you see?
+Which female Dutch painter is your favourite?
+Have you ever seen their work in a museum?
 Let us know about your experiences in the comments.